Skolleum/DevOps/README.md

 - CircleCI for CICD pipelines.

 Future plans:
-- [ ] Store gundb container, probably on github packages.
+- [x] Store gundb container, on github packages.
 - [ ] Store Skolleum containers (db, backend etc) on github packages (?).
 - [ ] Integrate the deploy process to the pipelines.
 - [ ] Add format checking to the pipeline.